jp-gerona/live-docs/README.md

 ## Running the Application

 The application is deployed using Vercel.
-You can check the website out at https://jp-gerona-apple-website-clone.vercel.app/, or if you want to set-up this project in your local machine, follow these steps.
+You can check the web app out at https://live-docs-taupe-beta.vercel.app, or if you want to set-up this project in your local machine, follow these steps.

 - Clone the repository